September 11 – 12, 2001

 Still, it didn’t diminish my regard for the Chinese people I had personally met.
 During my two-year stint in Shanghai, I had not met a local who did not show kindness wholeheartedly, may it be in translating the menu or in apartment-hunting.
 But ten years on, the hooting still reverberates through my mind when I see images of 9/11.

 Part of my childhood lay in the rubble of Ground Zero.
 Almost twenty years to the day before 9/11, one summer morning in 1981, I was a wide-eyed 11-year-old visiting the WTC with my mother.
-It was when an ear-popping elevator ride to the observation deck on the 110th floor and an eye-popping view from coin-operated binoculars could make a kid feel at the top of the world.
+It was when an ear-popping elevator ride to the observation deck on the 110th floor and an eye-popping view from coin-operated binoculars could make a kid dream he could do anything, even reach the top of the world.

 But that pristine morning in 1981 had turned into profound mourning in 2001.